munificent/craftinginterpreters/book/functions.md

 </aside>

-A key property of a function is that it has parameters, and that it *encapsulates* those parameters -- no other code outside of the function can see them.
-This means each function gets its own environment where it defines its parameters.
+Core to functions are the idea of parameters, and that a function *encapsulates* those parameters -- no other code outside of the function can see them.
+This means each function gets its own environment where it stores those variables.

 Further, this environment must be created dynamically.
 Each function *call* gets its own environment.
 Otherwise, <span name="fortran">recursion</span> would break.
-If there are multiple calls to the same function in play at the same time, each call needs its *own* environment, even though they are all calls to the same function.
+If there are multiple calls to the same function in play at the same time, each needs its *own* environment, even though they are all calls to the same function.

 <aside name="fortran">